kyma-project/website/content/blog-posts/2022-05-05-release-notes-2.2/index.md

 As announced in the Kyma 2.0 release notes, starting from the version 2.2, Kyma CLI no longer supports Kyma 1.x versions.
 All the deprecated commands have been removed and are no longer available:

-- `kyma install`: Kyma 2 equivalent is `kyma deploy`
+- `kyma install`: Kyma 2.x equivalent is `kyma deploy`
-- `kyma upgrade`: Kyma 2 equivalent is `kyma deploy`
+- `kyma upgrade`: Kyma 2.x equivalent is `kyma deploy`
-- `kyma console`: Kyma 2 equivalent is `kyma dashboard`
+- `kyma console`: Kyma 2.x equivalent is `kyma dashboard`
-- `kyma provision minikube`: Kyma 2 equivalent is `kyma provision k3d`
+- `kyma provision minikube`: Kyma 2.x equivalent is `kyma provision k3d`

 ## Eventing

 ### Improved Eventing backend CR status

-With Kyma 2.2, we have made the Eventing backend CR status more verbose.
+We have made the Eventing backend CR status more verbose.
 We've replaced two of the three booleans, `publisherProxyReady` and `subscriptionControllerReady`, with the Kubernetes conditions.
 The `eventingReady` boolean remains unchanged.

 ## Observability